ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 automation should be auditable (eg. provide a link to it) but no need for any more detail in testing results than that.

-\* It’s important to not regress other use cases.
+\* It's important to not regress other use cases.
 This is easy to overlook so I tend to focus on it.
-It’s much easier to be confident that your use case is being fixed.
+It's much easier to be confident that your use case is being fixed.
 But what other use cases exist and how are they being tested?
-Generally the team driving the SRU cares about the former, and making sure the former is fixed is easy because that’s why they’re doing it.
+Generally the team driving the SRU cares about the former, and making sure the former is fixed is easy because that's why they're doing it.
 The latter is ready to overlook.
 Consider when regression reports arrive later.

-\* So, we want to ensure that 1) the package isn’t fundamentally broken by the SRU and 2) the specific story being addressed is fixed.
+\* So, we want to ensure that 1) the package isn't fundamentally broken by the SRU and 2) the specific story being addressed is fixed.
 The former is sometimes tested by verifying the latter but not always.